 Emily Rosko is the author of two award-winning poetry collections, Prop Rockery (University of Akron Press, 2012) and Raw Goods Inventory (University of Iowa Press, 2006).
 Additionally, she is the editor of A Broken Thing: Poets on the Line (University of Iowa Press, 2011).
 Her poems have been published in AGNI, Antioch Review, Beloit Poetry Journal, Denver Quarterly, Laurel Review, New Orleans Review, and Pleiades, among others.
 She earned a MFA at Cornell and PhD in Literature and Creative Writing at the University of Missouri.
 She is assistant professor of English at the College of Charleston and the poetry editor for Crazyhorse.

 Fiction Writer, Poet

-Laura Stamps is Wiccan and the author of fifty-eight Pagan novels, short story collections, and poetry books.
+Laura Stamps is Wiccan and the author of sixty novels, short story collections, novels-in-verse, and poetry books.
 Her fiction and poetry have appeared in over 1000 literary journals, magazines, broadsides, and anthologies.
 She is the recipient of a "Pulitzer Prize" nomination (2005, The Year of the Cat) and seven "Pushcart Prize" nominations.
 Laura lives in Columbia, South Carolina, next to a state forest.
-A runner, vegetarian, and gardener, she has been involved in feral cat rescue for 30+ years.
+A workout addict, vegan, and gardener, she has been involved in feral cat rescue for 30+ years.